astronomer/docs/learn/airflow-advanced-cluster-policies.md

 - Pod
 - Airflow Context variables

 These policies allow administrators to centrally manage how Airflow users or DAG writers are interacting with the Airflow Cluster.
 Cluster policies can modify or restrict a user's capability based on organization policy or ensure that users conform to common standards.
-For example, you may want to ensure all DAGs have `tags` before being deployed to production.
+For example, you may want to ensure all DAGs have `tags` in your production Airflow environment.

 Cluster policies can be used to: